ethereum/sourcify/README.md

 Besides the technical infrastructure, Sourcify is also a collective initiative to bring transparency and awareness to the space.
 We want to educate and build bridges between development tools, wallets, interfaces and other components which all play an important role in demystifying interaction with smart contracts for the end user and hence making blockchain interactions safer.

-[This repository](https://github.com/ethereum/sourcify) only contains the main components, i.e. the Sourcify monitoring & verifier service and the verification UI.
+[This repository](https://github.com/ethereum/sourcify) only contains the main components, Sourcify monorepo with main services and the verification UI.
 The [Sourcify Github organization](https://github.com/sourcifyeth) contains all other auxiliary services and components.

 **Have questions or improvement ideas?**